-- A $100 Deposit is required at the time of registration for each session.
+- A $200/$400 Deposit is required at the time of registration for enrollment for half/full summer, respectively.

-- Withdrawals from the Camp Program not received in writing by May 1 will result in loss of all camp fees.
+- Withdrawals from the Camp Program not received in writing by May 15 for the first half of the summer and full summer and June 15 for the second half of the summer will result in loss of all camp fees.

-- All camp forms must be completed within 5 business days of registration.
-Within 36 hours of registration you will receive a link via Playerspace to log in and fill out forms online.
+- All camp forms must be completed within 5 business days of receiving the Action Required email.
+After March 10, you will receive a link via PlayerSpace to log in and fill out forms online.
 Registration is not complete until all forms have been received and approved by YMCA Staff.

-- When registering for camp please submit completed Financial Assistance application with all required documentation and a $50 registration fee per session per child.
+- When registering for camp please submit completed Financial Assistance application with all required documentation and a 50% deposit per child.

 - Refunds will not be given if a discipline problem arises.
 Credits will not be given for camper absences.